404background/node-red-contrib-pyodide/README.md

 # node-red-contrib-pyodide

-A Node-RED node that allows you to execute Python code using Pyodide (Python scientific stack compiled to WebAssembly).
+A Node-RED node that allows you to execute Python code using Pyodide.

 ## Overview

 This node brings the power of Python to Node-RED without requiring a separate Python installation.
-It uses Pyodide to run Python code directly in the Node.js environment, making it perfect for data processing, mathematical calculations, and scientific computing within your Node-RED flows.
+It uses Pyodide to run Python code directly in the Node.js environment.

 ## Features